genesis-community/cf-genesis-kit/docs/features/ocfp.md

 1. **Feature Compatibility**: Not all features are compatible with OCFP.
 If you encounter errors about incompatible features, review the features list.

-2. **Network Configuration**: If using `split-network`, ensure your cloud config has the correct networks defined.
+2. **Network Configuration**: If using `partitioned-network`, ensure your cloud config has the correct networks defined.

 3. **Resource Allocation**: Production scale may require more resources than are available in your infrastructure.
 Consider using `ocfp_env_scale: dev` for smaller environments.